-The network code shall set out that adjacent transmission system operators establish joint, anonymous, web-based platforms for primary capacity allocation and secondary capacity trading.
+The network code(s) shall set out that adjacent Transmission System Operators establish joint, anonymous, web-based platforms for primary capacity allocation and secondary capacity trading.
 All capacity connecting their systems is to be allocated via this platform, unless allocated by means of implicit auctions.
 Primary and secondary capacity services shall be offered and allocated jointly on these platforms.

-The network code shall lay down an action plan to reduce the number of platforms.
+The network code(s) shall lay down an action plan to reduce the number of platforms and eventually establish a single EU-wide platform.
 This plan shall define interim steps and shall include a timetable.